-This course introduced the theory and application of mobile hydraulics and pneumatics.
+This course introduces the theory and application of mobile hydraulics and pneumatics.
 The differences and similarities between hydraulics and pneumatics are identified.
 Students will locate and identify components from schematics, draw and read schematics, and identify fittings, seals and components used in mobile hydraulic and pneumatic systems.
 Pascal's Law will be used to calculate energy-work-power relationships.
 Operation, maintenance, repair, and diagnostics of pumps, compressors, control valves, actuators and fluid conditioners in power steering and hydraulic and brake systems is emphasized.
-Academic Service Fee: \$90.00

-DHEU 1253 ELECTRICAL CIRCUITS, CHARGING & STARTING SYSTEMS DIAGNOSTICS & REPAIR
+ELECTRICAL CIRCUITS, CHARGING & STARTING SYSTEMS DIAGNOSTICS & REPAIR

-Theory/Lab | 3 Credit Hours Introduces electrical laws and principles, and includes the use of digital volt/ohm meters, amp probes, wiring diagrams and electrical schematics, wire and connector repair methods, and semiconductors.
+Introduces electrical laws and principles, and includes the use of digital volt/ohm meters, amp probes, wiring diagrams and electrical schematics, wire and connector repair methods, and semiconductors.
 Students learn to diagnose, maintain, and repair electrical circuits, charging circuits, and starting circuits.
 Emphasis is on diagnostics, preventive maintenance, and correct repair procedures.
-Academic Service Fee: \$90.00